FREQUENTLY ASKED QUESTIONS

 What might happen at a treatment session?

-What is the difference between physical therapy and personal training services?
+What is the difference between physical therapy for rehabilitation and physical therapy for prevention and wellness?

 What do I do if I cannot make an appointment?

 Please let me know ASAP.
-There is a cancellation fee of $20 if you cancel within 24 hours of the appointment.
+If you cancel within 24 hours of your appointment, you are responsible for that appointment fee upon your next appointment.

-Please remember, I have other people that are looking to get better as well.
-Don't take the time away from someone else that needs help recovering.
+Please remember, I have other people that want to schedule.
+Don't take the time away from someone else that needs my services.

 What do you take for payments?